chef-boneyard/chef-web-docs-2016/docs_devkit/source/getting_started.rst

 where ``chef-repo`` is the name of your cookbook.
 This will ensure that |kitchen| uses this recipe when converging.

-Also, |kitchen| has been added to gitignore, thor, etc. files.
-We just need to create the directory in which tests will be authored.
-This is typically a sub-directory of ``/cookbooks`` called ``/tests``.
-The structure underneath ``/tests`` may be customized, but is typically something like ``/test/integration/default``.

 For now, we don't need to do anything else to get started using |kitchen|.

 View Instance List